(Last Modified on September 5, 2017)

 3.3.5 Purchasing Card Program Compliance

 Each institution is responsible for ensuring compliance with applicable laws, rules, regulations, and policies governing P-Cards.
 Ensuring compliance shall, at a minimum, include the following controls:

-Ensure that P-Cards are issued only to permanent part-time or full-time employees of the institution whose jobs require the use of a P-card.
+- Ensure that P-Cards are issued only to permanent part-time or full-time employees of the institution whose jobs require the use of a P-card.
 Institution may include additional restrictions if desired.